extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint.rst

                                      - tagged

                                      **Default**: tagged
-   *vni*                             This specify a single or a range of VNI <NUMBER:1-16777215> mappings for VLANs, for example 10 or 10-15 or 10,12,13-15.
-When using ranges, the number of values in a VLAN ID range must correspond to the number of values in a VNI range.
+   *vni*                             Single or a range of VNI <NUMBER:1-16777215> mappings for VLANs or NETWORK IDs, for example 10 or 10-15 or 10,12,13-15.
+When using ranges, the number of values in a VLAN ID or c_tag range must correspond to the number of values in a VNI range.

                                      Type: ``string``
-   *mct_client_name*                 Specify Cluster Client name for Node Specific configuration.
-Both `mct_client_name` and `mct_client_id` are mandatory args for mct client creation.
+   *mct_client_name*                 Cluster Client name for Node Specific configuration, both `mct_client_name` and `mct_client_id` are required for MCT client creation.
+Valid on SLXOS devices.

                                      Type: ``string``
    *mct_client_id*                   The ID for the Cluster Client.
 Valid IDs are 1 - 512.
-Both `mct_client_name` and `mct_client_id` are mandatory args for mct client creation.
+Both `mct_client_name` and `mct_client_id` are required for MCT client creation.
+Valid on SLXOS devices.

                                      Type: ``integer``
    *display_show_results*            This enable or disable execution of show commands on the device to display the output.